genome-spy/genome-spy/docs/getting-started.md

 ### HTML template

-The templates below load GenomeSpy from a content delivery network.
+The templates below load the GenomeSpy JavaScript library from a content delivery network.
 Because the specification schema and the JavaScript API are not yet 100% stable, it is recommended to use a specific version.

+The `embed` function initializes a visualization into the HTML element given as the first parameter using the specification given as the second parameter.
+The function returns a promise that resolves into an object that provides the current public API.
+For deails, see the [API Documentation](./api.md).

 !!! warning "Check the latest version!"